FriendsOfTYPO3/extension_builder/Documentation/User/Index.rst

 ^^^^^^^^^^^^^
 If you run TYPO3 in `Composer Mode <https://docs.typo3.org/m/typo3/guide-installation/master/en-us/QuickInstall/Composer/Index.html>`_ you have to provide and configure a local `path repository <https://getcomposer.org/doc/05-repositories.md#path>`_ **before you save your extension**.
 The ExtensionBuilder will read the path from your composer.json and offer you this path as the destination for saving the extension.
-Composer creates a symlink in typo3conf/ext/ to your extension.
+ExtensionBuilder will create a symlink in typo3conf/ext/ to your extension.

 .. figure:: ../Images/User/select-destination.png
    :width: 400px